TomasVotruba/unused-public/README.md

 ## Known Limitations

-In some cases, the method reports false positives:
+In some cases, the rules report false positives:

-* it's not possible to detect unused public method that are called only in Twig templates
+* when used only in templates, apart Twig paths, it's not possible to detect them
-* following cases are skipped
-    * public function in Twig extensions - those are functions/filters callable

 <br>